hazelcast/hazelcast-nodejs-client/CONTRIBUTING.md

 Note that you don't need to be a developer to help us.
 Contributions that improve the documentation are always appreciated.

-If you feel yourself in need of assistance, please reach us directly via [Slack](https://slack.hazelcast.com/).
-We have a separate [channel](https://hazelcastcommunity.slack.com/archives/C01PP55A667) for the Node.js client.

 ## Issue Reports

 Thanks for reporting your issue.